Skip to content

 ✅ This is ❌ This isn't

-A polished desktop product layer on top of OpenCode A second AI runtime
+A polished product layer on top of OpenCode A second AI runtime

-A durable scheduler around OpenCode plan / build A new agent framework
+A durable control plane around OpenCode sessions, projections, workflows, and channels A new agent framework

-A fork-friendly source you can rebrand without touching the code A black box
+A fork-friendly source you can rebrand without touching the code An implicit sync engine for local files, secrets, or host paths